ploomber/hacktoberfest-2023-project/README.md

 ## Data sources / Fuentes de datos

-Describe a description of your data sources.
+Provide a detailed description of your data sources.
 Please ensure you work only with open source data.
 Include a link to the data you are working with.

-Describa una descripción de sus fuentes de datos.
+Agregue una descripción detallada de sus fuentes de datos.
 Asegúrese de trabajar solo con datos de código abierto.
 Incluya un enlace a los datos con los que está trabajando.

 **Do not upload data to GitHub** / **No suba datos a GitHub**